 - Freeing up agents to perform more challenging work, and

-- Answering up to 80% of routine questions.
+- Answering up to 80 percent of routine questions.

-Not only might this lead to cost reductions of up to 30%, it will also lead to a more customer-centric approach.
+Not only might this lead to cost reductions of up to 30 percent, it will also lead to a more customer-centric approach.
 After all, the freed-up agents will now be able to focus on what they do best: get in touch with their customers in person.

 Apart from offering customer service, artificial intelligence can enable conversational commerce.
 This is real-time, human-style interaction between a consumer and a bot, messenger or voice-chat.
 Using automated and intelligent services, they ask questions to gain a better understanding of the consumer’s intent, followed by personalized recommendations.

 Unsurprisingly, this leads to higher customer satisfaction and, consequently, more sales.
 Ebay’s ShopBot, for example, offers curated deals, based on the information provided during GIF-enhanced quizzes.